 15.6.
-Annual Membership means the Membership Fee option chosen by the practice and paid annually for a minimum of 4 years as an all-inclusive fee for any assessment, accreditation activity, and support in each year.
+Annual Membership means the Membership Fee option prior to 1 September 2020 chosen by the practice and paid annually for 4 years as an all-inclusive fee for any assessment, accreditation activity, and support in each year.

 15.7.
-Approved Accreditor means an Accreditation Agency approved under the Health Insurance (Diagnostic Imaging Accreditation – Approved Accreditors) Instrument 2010 to provide Assessments to the DIAS;
+Approved Accreditor means an Accreditation Agency approved under the Health Insurance (Diagnostic Imaging Accreditation – Approved Accreditors) Instrument 2020to provide Assessments to the DIAS;